Customer Experience (CX) Study Reveals Apple iPhone Ads Appeal to Younger Generations, Confuse and Alienate Older Generations

 A copy of the full 2018 CX Study: Apple iPhone Ads, including charts, is available at: https://info.usertesting.com/streaming-media-CX-index-may-2018_Registration.html.
 For UserTesting’s past industry CX reports, visit https://www.usertesting.com/resources/industry-reports.

-UserTesting enables every organization to deliver the best customer experience powered by human insights.
-With UserTesting’s on-demand human insights platform, companies across industries make accurate customer-first decisions at every level, at the speed business demands.
+UserTesting enables every organization to deliver the best customer experience powered by human insight.
+With UserTesting’s on-demand human insight platform, companies across industries make accurate customer-first decisions at every level, at the speed business demands.
 With UserTesting, product teams, marketers, digital and customer experience executives confidently and quickly create the right experiences for all target audiences, increasing brand loyalty and revenue.
 UserTesting delivers human insights to over 35,000 customers, including 37 of the top 100 brands in the world, and is backed by Accel and OpenView.
 UserTesting is headquartered in San Francisco, CA. To learn more, visit www.usertesting.com